Zonning/Battery12vStats/README.md

 ## Compatibility

 This Lib is theoretically compatible with any ESP that has ADC pins and want to monitor a 12 Volt Battery.
-It's tested with:
+Or using external like ADS1115, It's tested with:

 - [x] [WEMOS LOLIN32 Lite]